Sohoxic/toxic/readme.md

 Welcome to `toxic` by Sohoxic, a fast and lightweight static site generator that converts markdown files into a beautifully styled dark theme website.
 Built with Python, `toxic` transforms your markdown content into beautifully styled websites with minimal effort.

+## Why Choose `toxic`?

+`toxic` was born from the need for a lightweight, fast, and aesthetically pleasing static site generator that prioritizes dark theme design.
+Its architecture and thoughtful defaults make it perfect for developers who want to focus on content rather than configuration.

 ## Key Features

 Here's what makes Toxic special: